Asian or Pacific Islander (API) and Middle Eastern or North African (MENA) Women Candidates in 2020

 Women candidates who identify as Asian or Pacific Islander (API) alone or in combination with other race(s) are at least 6.9% of all women running for the U.S. House in 2020.
 API women are at least 7% of Democratic and 6.6% of Republican women House candidates, which are percentages similar to recent cycles.

 Women candidates who identify as Middle Eastern or North African (MENA) alone or in combination with other race(s) (including Asian) are at least 2.7% of all women running for the U.S. House in 2020.
 MENA women are at least 3.1% of Democratic and 2.2% of Republican women House candidates.

 These levels of representation are important indicators of the racial diversity among women candidates, but even more telling will be the racial diversity among women congressional nominees and winners in 2020.

 Asian or Pacific Islander remain underrepresented in the full candidate pools for U.S. House and U.S. Senate.

 Recent U.S. Census estimates note that women who identify as Asian or Pacific Islander (API) alone or in combination with other races represent between 3.2% and 3.9% of the U.S. population.
 In 2020, women in this group are 2% of all candidates for the U.S. House.
 API women are slightly better represented among Democratic (2.7%) than Republican (1.4%) House candidates this year.
-No API women are candidates for the U.S. Senate in 2020.
+Just one of 60 women candidates for the U.S. Senate identifies as API.